Groups

 - Review membership regularly — As team composition changes, update group membership to ensure data access and permissions stay current.

-- Prefer groups over direct management — Even for a single member who needs a unique access filter or permission, create a group.
+- Prefer groups over direct management — Even for a single member who needs a unique access policy or permission, create a group.
 It makes the access model consistent and easier to audit.

 Next Steps

-- Create access filters to assign to your groups
+- Create access policies to assign to your groups

 - Manage workspace members